ajay-k-sundaram/DSA_With_Python/Number System and Maths for Programming/Number System.md

 Base 16 (Hexa-Decimal Number System)
 	```0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F```

-Number Conversion : It can be done by taking LCM with its base and merging the reminder on reverse
+Number Conversion : It can be done by taking LCM with its base and merging the reminder on reverse.

 Example :

 ```